 Your awning includes LED strip lighting in place of a conventional patio light.
 This feature is typically switched near the primary entry door next to other entry light switches.
+Two-entry models have 2-way switching which allows you to control the awning lighting from either entry door location.

-NOTICE • If heavy wind or rain is in the forecast, or whenever you leave your RV for a period of time, it is best to retract the awning.
+• If heavy wind or rain is in the forecast, or whenever you leave your RV for a period of time, it is best to retract the awning.
 Damage to the awning or RV due to weather is not covered under the Outdoors RV warranty or the awning manufacturer warranty.

-A WARNING • Do not attempt to repair or modify the awning.
+• Do not attempt to repair or modify the awning.
 The awning roller tube is under extreme spring tension and if handled incorrectly could cause serious bodily injury.
 Repairs should only be performed by an authorized dealer or qualified technician.